 The Essen, Germany born singer-songwriter is a troubadour in the truest sense of the word.
-He has long been at home on the world’s stages, playing his music in Scandinavia, Ireland, England and Scotland, Greenland and the USA.
+He has long been at home on the world’s stages, playing his music in Scandinavia, Ireland, England and Scotland, Europe, Greenland and the USA.

 Although inspired by many of the great songwriters, and often sharing the stage with well-known acts from the international songwriting scene, Martin Praetorius presents his own style, singing short stories that aim point-blank, straight at the heart.